Freedom of information

 Five key points

 The five key points every member of staff needs to know.

 Freedom of information request handling procedures for all University staff.

 These pages offer advice and guidance on specific aspects of freedom of information.
 The guidance is listed alphabetically below.

 What is freedom of information?

-The Freedom of Information (Scotland) Act was passed by the Scottish Parliament on 24 April 2002, and received Royal Assent in May 2002.
-The Act came fully into force on 1st January 2005.
+The Freedom of Information (Scotland) Act came fully into force on 1st January 2005.
 The Scottish Information Commissioner is responsible for enforcing the Act.

 Responsibility for freedom of information compliance is devolved.
 There is a three level hierarchy of assistance: the Records Management Section, promoters and practitioners.

-Information about the University's Guide to Information published under the Model Publication Scheme, and guidance for practitioners.
+Information about the University's Guide to Information which explains how to access information published through the University publication scheme.